-My responsibility is to express an opinion on the trustee's compliance with the requirements of the SIS Act, SIS Regulations, APRA Reporting Standards, Corporations Act and Corporation Regulations based on the reasonable assurance engagement.
-My reasonable assurance engagement has been conducted in accordance with applicable AUASB standards on Assurance Engagements.
-These Standards require that I comply with relevant ethical requirements and plan and perform my procedures to obtain reasonable assurance whether the trustee of Local Authorities Superannuation Fund has, in all material respects:
+My responsibility is to express an opinion on the trustee's compliance with the requirements of the SIS Act, SIS Regulations, FSCODA Reporting Standards, Corporations Act and Corporation Regulations based on the reasonable assurance engagement.
+My reasonable assurance engagement has been conducted in accordance with applicable Australian Standards on Assurance Engagements (ASAE 3000 Assurance Engagements Other than Reasonable assurance engagements or Reviews of Historical Financial Information and ASAE 3100 Compliance Engagements).
+These Standards require that I comply with relevant ethical requirements and plan and perform the engagement to obtain reasonable assurance whether the trustee of Local Authorities Superannuation Fund has, in all material respects: